Eggless Pumpkin Pie In Ramekins (Gluten Free)

 How To Make Eggless Pumpkin Pie

-Because this egg free pumpkin pie has no crust, making the filling is super easy.
+Because this egg free pumpkin pie has no crust, making the filling is super easy:

-Stir in your vanilla then divide between two 6-ounce ramekins.
-Bake at 350F 20-25 minutes or until the center is mostly set with some wiggling and internal temperature reaches 160F degrees.
+- Bake at 350F 20-25 minutes or until the center is mostly set with some wiggling and internal temperature reaches 160F degrees.

 Cool for 1 hour then refrigerate until cold before serving with homemade whipped cream.